|Engine code:||XU10 J2C|

 Figure 4 shows the crankshaft signal zoomed in to the selected revolution in figure 3.
 For clarity, the other signals were taken off the graph.
 The zoomed in pattern shows a healthy 56 teeth on the crankshaft tone wheel, although the number 1 tooth looks a bit low in voltage.
 Looking at the sample pattern in the ATIS software revealed that the Citroën Xantia needs to have 58 teeth!

-To verify that, an Automotive scope ATS5000 was taken.
+To verify that, an Automotive Test Scope ATS5000 was taken.
 This instrument has an Arbitrary Waveform Generator that can be used to output any signal.
 Through ATIS it was loaded with the 58 teeth pattern a Xantia needs to have.
 The crankshaft sensor was disconnected and the generator leads where connected to the crankshaft sensor connector.
 The fuel pump connector was disconnected as the injection could flood the engine.
-The 4 channel recording with the Automotive scope ATS5004D is seen in figure 5.
+The 4 channel recording with the Automotive Test Scope ATS5004D is seen in figure 5.

 The generated proper pattern makes the ECM inject and ignite each revolution (360°) for as long as the signal generator runs.